Portrait Author:Watanabe On← Back

 4

-One evening, Dorian Gray, on a sudden impulse, set out to explore the lower districts of London—a gray monster teeming with hideous criminals and resplendent sins.
+And then, one evening, Dorian suddenly decided to venture out to explore the lower districts of London—a gray monstrosity teeming with hideous criminals and resplendent sins.
 Danger was rather a pleasure to Dorian.
-As Dorian wandered aimlessly eastward, he soon strayed into a gloomy, dimly lit district and eventually came upon a small dilapidated theater.
+Dorian, choosing to head east without aim, soon found himself wandering into a gloomy, dimly lit street and eventually came upon a small, dilapidated theater.
 And Dorian came to a halt before the flickering gaslight and garish playbills.
-At the entrance stood a shabby-looking Jew in a strange doublet, smoldering a cheap cigar, but upon seeing Dorian, he said, “Your Lordship, please come in,” and respectfully removed Dorian’s hat to usher him inside.
+At the entrance stood a shabby-looking Jewish man in a strange doublet, smoking a cheap cigar.
+When he saw Dorian, he said, “Your Lordship, please come in,” and respectfully removed Dorian’s hat to usher him inside.

-5 The delicate, flower-like actress, who appeared barely seventeen or eighteen, surpassed in loveliness anything Dorian Gray had ever seen.
-A small Grecian-shaped head with dark brown hair parted and braided, violet eyes like a wellspring of passion, lips like rose petals—Dorian grew so moved that his tears blurred the girl’s face before him.
-And her voice remained gentle and clear, like a soft flute’s note or a nightingale’s song before dawn.
+5 The actress, who appeared barely seventeen or eighteen and was as lovely as a flower, surpassed in charm anything Dorian Gray had ever seen.
+Her small Greek-shaped head with dark brown hair parted and braided, eyes like a wellspring of passion in violet hues, and lips like rose petals—Dorian was so moved that his tears made it difficult to discern the girl’s face.
+And her voice was gentle and clear, like the sound of a soft flute or the song of a nightingale before dawn.

-Dorian felt his heart thrown into turmoil by a love so reckless it consumed both body and soul—the first such passion of his life.
-Her name was Sibyl Vane.
-Dorian could scarcely forget Sibyl Vane, and from then on he began frequenting that dubious theater every night.
-On the third night, Dorian threw flowers to her as she stood dressed as Rosalind.
-When the curtain fell, he was led by the Jew to the dressing room.
-Sibyl Vane remained an innocent, shy girl.
-She stared wide-eyed in wonder as Dorian praised her artistry, her demeanor showing not the slightest awareness of her own ability.
-Timidly she said to Dorian:
+Dorian, unable to forget Sibyl Vane, then began visiting that eerie playhouse every night.
+On the third evening, Dorian threw flowers to her, who was then dressed as Rosalind.
+And after the curtain fell, he was led by the Jewish man to the dressing room.
+Sibyl Vane was still an innocent and shy girl.
+She merely listened with wide-eyed wonder as Dorian praised her artistry.
+In her demeanor, there was not the slightest sign that she was conscious of her own ability.
+She timidly said to Dorian.

-“You are like a prince.
-I shall call you Prince Charming from now on.”
-Though she belonged to such a profession and lived such a life, she remained no more than a child utterly ignorant of life itself.
+“You are like a prince, aren’t you?
+From now on, I shall call you Prince Charming.”
+Though she too occupied such a profession and lifestyle, she remained but a child utterly ignorant of life.

 6

-“Jim, I’m so tired of hearing that!
-You’ll understand soon enough—when you fall in love yourself.”
-It was then...
-She unexpectedly spotted Dorian Gray’s blond hair and smiling lips as he drove past in a carriage with two noblewomen.
+“You must be careful around men, especially so-called gentlemen,” said James.
+“Jim, I’m already tired of that sort of talk.
+You’ll only understand when you’ve fallen in love yourself—and soon enough that will happen.”
+At that moment she unexpectedly spotted Dorian Gray’s blond hair and smiling lips as he drove past in a carriage with two noblewomen.

-“The goddess is tolerable, but my word—what an appalling place this is!” said Lord Henry.
-“But the moment she appears on stage, you will forget everything,” said Dorian.
-“No matter how ill-mannered the spectators may be, they all fall silent and gaze at her in rapt attention.
-“And at her will, she makes the spectators weep and laugh.”
-Fifteen minutes later, Sibyl Vane finally appeared onstage to thunderous applause.
+“The goddess is all very well, but what an appalling place this is!” said Lord Henry.
+“But once she takes the stage, you will forget everything else,” said Dorian.
+“No matter how ill-mannered the spectators may be, they all fall silent and gaze at her in quiet admiration.”
+“And she makes them weep and laugh at her very whim.”
+Fifteen minutes later, Sibyl Vane finally appeared on stage to thunderous applause.

-She was indeed more beautiful than any woman he had ever seen—Lord Henry thought—and yet, what clumsy artistry this was!
-Could there truly be such a cold Juliet?
-She did not seem the least bit pleased even when seeing Romeo.
-Her voice was undoubtedly good but completely out of tune.
-Dorian's complexion turned deathly pale.
+Indeed, she was more beautiful than any woman he had ever seen—so thought Lord Henry.
+But even so—what a clumsy performance this was!
+Could there truly be such an unfeeling Juliet?
+She showed not the slightest look of joy upon seeing Romeo.
+Her voice was undoubtedly good, but it was completely off-key.
+Dorian’s complexion turned deathly pale.

-Lord Henry Wotton and Basil Hallward, unable to endure any longer, left first, leaving Dorian behind.
+Lord Henry and Basil, unable to endure any longer, left ahead, leaving Dorian behind.

 8